 Q: Has all the money currently in the EERF been spent?
 Will we need to raise more to support employees whose furloughs will be extended into spring semester?

-A: The College raised $160K in the first round of fundraising for the EERF, both cash in hand and voluntary salary reduction contributions committed through August 2021.
-With available funds, we have been able to provide financial assistance to our furloughed employees and cover their portion of health insurance contributions through December 31, 2020.
-Since furloughs will need to be extended into 2021, given current LA County orders.
-We are doing another round of fundraising for the EERF in order to reach our initial goal of $200,000.
-Additional contributions will allow us to continue the health insurance subsidy into 2021 and to increase the amount of the EERF-139 awards.
+A: The College raised $180K in the first round of fundraising for the EERF, both cash in hand and voluntary salary reduction contributions committed through August 2021.
+With available funds, we have been able to provide financial assistance to our furloughed employees and cover their portion of health insurance contributions through the end of February 2021.
+Since furloughs will need to be extended into 2021, given current LA County orders, we are doing another round of fundraising for the EERF in order to reach our initial goal of $200,000.
+Additional contributions will allow us to continue the health insurance subsidy until August 2021 and to increase the amount of the EERF-139 awards.
 Please see the email from Andrew Dorantes for more information and for ways to donate.